RiteWeight: Randomized Iterative Trajectory Reweighting for Steady-State Distributions Without Discretization Error

 In the discrete setting, RiteWeight defines each update using coarse random clusters containing multiple microstates.
 However, independent of the number of clusters, the fixed point of RiteWeight is determined by the stationary measure of the microstate transition matrix with elements

 Here, $w_i^{\rm init}$ is the \emph{initial} weight assigned to segment $i$.
-The Appendix proves the stationary vector of $\boldsymbol{P}$ defines the fixed point of RiteWeight assuming this stationary vector is unique and the clusters are chosen according to a random hyperplane tesselation.
+The appendix proves the fixed point of RiteWeight equals the stationary vector of $\boldsymbol{P}$, assuming the stationary vector is unique and the clusters are chosen according to a random hyperplane tesselation.

 The fixed point analysis suggests that RiteWeight will converge to the true stationary distribution given sufficiently dense and unbiased local sampling.
-In the limit of high transition counts and small microstates, the matrix $\boldsymbol{P}$ approaches the true transition operator.
+In the limit of high transition counts, the trajectory segments will be described by a fine-grained transition matrix $\boldsymbol{P}$ that approaches the true transition operator.
 Thus, RiteWeight will find the correct distribution regardless of the number of clusters or the lag time.
-However, in more realistic settings, the accuracy of RiteWeight is constrained by the data analyzed, pointing to a valuable role for the adaptive sampling methods that will be mentioned in the Discussion section.
+However, in more realistic settings, the accuracy of RiteWeight is constrained by the data analyzed, pointing to a valuable role for the adaptive sampling methods that will be mentioned in the discussion section.

 Given the description of the RiteWeight fixed point, it is natural to ask whether the RiteWeight stationary distribution can be derived directly from a fine-grained MSM transition matrix.
-In practice, this is not possible because the resolution of the microstates corresponding to RiteWeight cannot be easily determined for an arbitrary data set.
-The Results section will show the limitations of simply using a fine-grained Markov state model without RiteWeight.
+In practice, this is not possible because the resolution of the microstates captured by RiteWeight cannot be easily determined for an arbitrary data set.
+The results section will show the limitations of simply using a fine-grained Markov state model without RiteWeight.